acumos/acumos-r-client/docs/onboarding-r-guide.rst

 On-Boarding an R Model
 ======================
 .. note::
-    R Client v0.2-7 was tested with the Acumos Athena platform release
+    R Client v0.2-8 was tested with the Acumos Boreas platform release

 Prerequisites
 =============